-Will I need to come back to the MAC in the future?
+Will I need to come back to the Motion Analysis Laboratory in the future?

 You may need to return for another analysis, but there will likely be a few months or even years between studies.
 The information we collect about your movement at any point in time can be compared to your movement at a different time.
 This is very helpful in the event there’s been a major change or treatment.

-What happens during my visit to the MAC?
+What happens during my visit to the Motion Analysis Laboratory?

 Your visit begins with a brief introduction to the team and a brief orientation.
 You’ll change into appropriate clothing and then you’ll be directed in several activities such as:

 • Videotaping of your walking and other movements